Our Field Staff

 Jennifer "Jay" Bresee (they/them)

-Jennifer Bresee was born and raised in San Francisco, CA. She graduated from New College with a degree in Culture, Ecology and Sustainable Community and went on to study tracking and nature awareness with Jon Young through the Regenerative Design Institute.
-She attended Lynx Vilden’s Living Wild Stone-Age project, where she lived under a tarp in the foothills of the eastern Cascades for six months while learning wildcrafting skills.
-She has worked as a nature educator and ancestral skills artist since 2007, with organizations such as the Regenerative Design Institute, Weaving Earth, the Riekes Center, Rewild Portland, and the Buckeye Gathering.
-Jennifer believes it is every person’s birthright to connect to nature.
-She also thinks that everyone deserves to have a ton of fun, and since nature is an endless source of challenge, exhilaration, fascination and amusement, we all deserve nature in our lives.
+Jay was born and raised in San Francisco, CA. They graduated from New College of CA with a degree in Culture, Ecology and Sustainable Community and went on to study tracking and nature awareness through the Regenerative Design Institute.
+They attended Lynx Vilden’s Living Wild Stone-Age project, where they lived under a tarp in the foothills of the eastern Cascades for six months while learning wildcrafting skills.
+They have worked as a nature educator and ancestral skills artist since 2007, with organizations such as the Regenerative Design Institute, Weaving Earth, the Riekes Center, Rewild Portland, the Buckeye Gathering, and of course Ravenwood.
+Jay believes it is every person’s birthright to connect to nature.
+They also think that everyone deserves to have a ton of fun, and since nature is an endless source of challenge, exhilaration, fascination and amusement, we all deserve nature in our lives.

 Our Co-Founder and Board of Trustees

 Laura Strong (she/her)